Quantum Information Dimension and Geometric Entropy: Examples

 \subsection{Case 4: Thermodynamic Limit}

 Finally, let's shift to explore dimensions for an overtly physical setting: a finite quantum system without symmetry that interacts with a finite, but arbitrarily large, environment.
 The goal is to infer properties in the thermodynamic limit.
 The generic procedure to investigate the thermodynamic limit in geometric quantum mechanics was established and made explicit in Ref. \cite{Anza20a}.

-The following adopts that procedure and investigates the geometric quantum state of the ground state of an open-boundary $1D$ spin-$1/2$ Heisenberg chain with a broken translational symmetry, a defect, made by removing the local magnetic field in the last qubit.
+The following adopts that procedure and investigates the geometric quantum state of the ground state of an open-boundary $1D$ spin-$1/2$ Heisenberg chain with a broken translational symmetry: a defect, realized by removing the local magnetic field in the last qubit.
 Let $\vec{\tau}$ be the system's spin operator and $\vec{\sigma}_j$ the environment's spin operators.
 The total Hamiltonian is:

 where $N_E$ is the size of the environment, $H_S = \vec{B}\cdot \vec{\tau}$, and: